ronickg/react-native-node-api/docs/HOW-IT-WORKS.md

 An `exports` object is created for the Node-API module and both the `napi_env` and `exports` object is passed to the Node-API module's initialization function and the third party code is able to call the Node-API free functions:

 - The engine-specific functions (see [js_native_api.h](https://github.com/nodejs/node/blob/main/src/js_native_api.h)) are implemented by the `jsi::Runtime` (currently only Hermes supports this).
-- The runtime-specific functions (see [node_api.h](https://github.com/nodejs/node/blob/main/src/node_api.h)) are implemented by `react-native-node-api-modules`.
+- The runtime-specific functions (see [node_api.h](https://github.com/nodejs/node/blob/main/src/node_api.h)) are implemented by `react-native-node-api`.

 ## `my-app` regain control and call `add`

-When the `exports` object is populated by `calculator-lib`'s Node-API module, control is returned to `react-native-node-api-modules` which returns the `exports` object to JavaScript, with the `add` function defined on it.
+When the `exports` object is populated by `calculator-lib`'s Node-API module, control is returned to `react-native-node-api` which returns the `exports` object to JavaScript, with the `add` function defined on it.

 ```javascript
 import { add } from "calculator-lib";